Didilya/policy/privacy policy.md

     </head>
     <body>
     <strong>Privacy Policy</strong> <p>
-                  Dilyara Diyarova built the Viral Bird app as a Free app.
-This SERVICE is provided by Dilyara Diyarova at no cost and is intended for use as is.
+                  Dilyara Diyarova and Barak Toledano built the Viral Bird app as a Free app.
+This SERVICE is provided by Dilyara Diyarova and Barak Toledano at no cost and is intended for use as is.
                 </p> <p>
                   This page is used to inform visitors regarding my